siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 insert into RoomTempStream;
 ```
 !!! tip "Inferred Stream"
-    Here the `RoomTempStream` is an inferred Stream, i.e. `RoomTempStream` can be used as any other defined stream
+    Here, the `RoomTempStream` is an inferred Stream, which means it can be used as any other defined stream
-    without explicitly defining its Stream Definition and the definition of the `RoomTempStream` will be inferred from the
+    without explicitly defining its stream definition.
+The definition of the `RoomTempStream` is inferred from the
-    first query that produces the Stream.
+    first query that produces the stream.

 ###Query Projection